igorwolfs/RF-simulations/MSL/regular_msl/notes.md

 - The excitation signal has enough time to settle into its steady state.
 There might be spurious modes or non-uniform fields appearing due to the excitation which we don't want to measure.
 - There might be reflections interacting with the excitation, which might leads to weird voltage signals.

+### Current probe orientation
+Make sure the current probe always has the right weight / orientation (so a weight of +1 for an input port, and a weight of -1 for an output port).

 ## End conditions
 When no end conditions are passed, the signal increases to infinity.